 - Individual control over their own data – This relationship ultimately exists between the worker and their employer.

 Sumser’s article expertly summarizes a set of minimum expectations your employees deserve.
-Our opinion is that vendors should have already self-adopted these types of standards, and we are delighted this issue is being raised.
+When it comes to HR law, our opinion is that vendors should have already self-adopted these types of standards, and we are delighted this issue is being raised.

-One Model has long understood the HR industry has an obligation to develop rigor and understanding around Data Science and Machine Learning.
-The obvious need for regulation and a legal standard for ethics has risen with the amount of snake oil and obscurity being heavily marketed by some HR vendors.
+One Model has long understood the HR law and how the industry has an obligation to develop rigor and understanding around Data Science and Machine Learning.
+The obvious need for regulation and a legal standard for ethics has risen with the amount of snake oil and obscurity being heavily marketed by some HR People Analytics vendors.

 One Model’s ongoing plan to empower your HR AI initiatives includes: